vladkinoman/just-my-notes/books/best-comics-to-read.md

 **Green Lantern: Rebirth**

+## Where to start with Swamp Thing

+7: Len Wein's *Roots of the Swamp Thing* collects the first appearances of Swampy and establishes some of the main characters that would be used later.
+Then, move on to the first volume of Alane Moore's **Saga of the Swamp Thing** and work your way up to the sixth volume.

+10: New 52's not a bad place to start, although Alan Moore's run is a better place to start (and also just better in general).

+---

+16: Moore's run redefined the character and is held up as the gold-standard.

+Other than that, the recent series by Snyder and then Soule was pretty good.

+I also think Nancy Collins run is underrated.

+7: Moore's run is not only the best Swap Thing run but also one of the best comic book series ever.
+Some issues read similar to a prose novel.
+I honestly don't think there's anything quite like it.

+5: Besides the obvious, I would recommend the original Len Wein run, collected in *Roots of the Swamp Thing* and if you want that plus all of pre-Moore Bronze Age Swamp Thing material (besides crossovers) it's all been collected in one of those [new monster omnibuses.](https://www.amazon.com/Swamp-Thing-Bronze-Omnibus-Vol/dp/1401273785) The run preceding Moore's does have plot elements that Moore follows on, so it might give you more of an appreciation for his stuff.

+1: I feel the Moore run doesn't really have as much weight behind it without having read any of the previous stuff.
+At the very least read either the "Dark Genesis" or "Roots of the Swamp Thing" trade first so you can get context for his relationships with Abby and Anton, along with Matthew Cable.
+After that, you can probably jump to the first Saga of the Swamp Thing trade without missing much.

+> Both have the 1st appearance of ST, along with the first 10 or 13 issues respectively.
+>
+> Apparently there's also a collection called Swamp Thing - Bronze Age and the first volume has the same material of "Roots", but it has a different title.
+>
+> Boy, I wonder why people have problems getting into comic books.

+---

+16: Start with Book One and read the subsequent trades.
+Alan Moore started writing the series at #20 and <u>wrapped up the previous writer’s storyline</u>. #21 (The Anatomy Lesson) is where the series starts to become an all-time great.

+Don’t get thrown off too much by the numbering.
+I’ve never read #1-19 and it’s never affected my enjoyment of the series.

+> It's all confusing, I know, but that's why most new reader advice avoids talking about all of this.
+I usually just say "Here, read this" instead of info-dumping about how the entire industry works.
+That's another reason publisher's label comics as "Book One".
+There should be no confusion about which book to buy first—it's book 1.
+Only the more inquisitive readers like yourself notice the comic numbering and think "Am I buying the right thing?"
+At that point, the publisher is thinking "Ugh, the Book One thing wasn't clear enough.
+Maybe we should just get rid of the comic numbering altogether to make it more obvious for the newbies."
+But then consumers would outcry "Now we can't see which issues are collected in this book!
+CROOKERY!"
+Again, more confusing meta-info a new reader doesn't need to worry about.

 ## Best Harley Quinn comics

 **Batman: Mad Love**.
 I feel like it's the only good Harley comic.
 I personally think she hasn't been that great since B:TAS, but that's just me.
 Batman Adventures: My Boyfriend's Back and A Wedding to Die For are also gems.